aspose-words/Aspose.Words-API-References-Tutorials/content/english/python-net/document-creation/creating-word-documents-using-python/_index.md

 ## Installing Aspose.Words for Python

 To get started, you'll need to download and install the Aspose.Words for Python library.
-You can obtain the necessary files from the Aspose.Releases (https://releases.aspose.com/words/python/).
+You can obtain the necessary files from the Aspose.Releases [Aspose.Words Python](https://releases.aspose.com/words/python/).
 Once you have downloaded the library, follow the installation instructions specific to your operating system.

 ## Initializing the Aspose.Words Environment